JonFD4/FitFlex/README.md

 #### **Design & Planning:**
 - **Balsamiq Wireframes**
   Balsamiq is used for wireframing and prototyping the app’s UI.
-It helps in visualizing the layout and user experience (UX) before development begins.
+It helps in visualising the layout and user experience (UX) before development begins.

 #### **Version Control:**
 - **Git & GitHub**